ajna-finance/ajna-grants/test/INVARIANTS.md

     - **SS5**: Votes can only be cast on a proposal in it's distribution period's screening stage.
     - **SS6**: For every proposal, it is included in the top 10 list if, and only if, it has as many or more votes as the last member of the top ten list (typically the 10th of course, but it may be shorter than ten proposals).

 - #### Funding Stage:
     - **FS1**: Only 10 proposals can be voted on in the funding stage
     - **FS2**: Votes can only be cast on a proposal in it's distribution period's funding stage.
-    - **FS3**: Cumulative votes cast should be less than or equal to the sum of the squares of the votes cast.
-(Q: I don't follow this)
-    - **FS4**: Sum of square of votes cast by a given actor are less than or equal to the actor's Ajna held+delegated, squared.
+    - **FS3**: Sum of square of votes cast by a given actor are less than or equal to the actor's Ajna delegated balance, squared.

 - #### Challenge Stage:
     - **CS1**: Funded proposal slate's cumulative tokens requested should be less than or equal to 90% of the GBC.